 WHAT IS THE DIFFERENCE BETWEEN MAGARI AND FORSE?

-If you ended up here, it is because you are wondering whether there is any difference between the words “magari” and “forse”.
+If you ended up here, you wonder whether there is any difference between the words “magari” and “forse“.
 Well, there is a subtle but significant one.

 First of all, to understand the difference between magari and forse, we need to examine the various meanings of the Italian adverb magari.

 Magari is one of those little words that Italians throw in all the time, that with no direct English translation, it’s often not easy to understand.
 Sometimes magari means if only, sometimes it means I wish, and it means maybe too.